CATHERINE HEILFERTY

 Office Location:

-Dr. Heilferty’s research centers on the online experience of parenting a child during cancer treatment; symptom management in childhood cancer care; and on strategies to enhance nursing student success.
-Her area of research expertise is qualitative methods, especially in the use of narrative analysis.
+Dr. Heilferty’s research centers on the online experience of parenting a child during cancer treatment; symptom management in childhood cancer care, on strategies to enhance nursing student success, and on the effect of integrating art into nursing education.
+She has expertise in qualitative research methods, particularly narrative analysis, and in nursing curriculum, pedagogy and learning assessment.

 Education